TaimoorRana/CentralPark/README.md

 6. **Please avoid magic numbers**

+7. Add comments on top of **all methods**.
+All made by US.
+There's no need for documenting OpenGL, GLEW, GLFW functions (Example : callback functions).
-7. Add comments on top of **all methods** - Describe what the method does, Explain the paramenter
+8. Describe what the method does, Explain the paramenter
  * Example:
      ```
      /**